- Home

 6. Harissa chicken and chickpea stew

 On a chilly evening, few things are as comforting and restorative as tucking into a bowl of warming, nourishing stew.
-Plus, when it’s prepared in a slow cooker, the flavours, herbs, and spices will have hours to infuse, and it becomes even more of a treat.
+Plus, when it’s prepared in a slow cooker, the flavours, herbs, and spices have hours to infuse, and it becomes even more of a treat.

 This slow cooker harissa chicken and chickpea stew from The Batch Lady combines chickpeas and chicken for a high-protein, filling meal – and the addition of harissa makes everything even more flavoursome.